-'Sea of water' from Kenya dam burst kills at least 32
+Kenyan rose-farm dam bursts, 'sea of water' kills 32

 Nakuru lies in the heart of Kenya’s fertile Rift Valley, home to thousands of commercial farms that grow everything from French beans to macadamia nuts to cut flowers, nearly all of which are exported to Europe.

-The region is dotted with irrigation reservoirs built in the last two decades to meet the demands of the rapidly expanding agricultural sector, the biggest foreign exchange earner for East Africa’s biggest economy and a major source of jobs.
+The region is dotted with irrigation reservoirs built in the last two decades to meet the demands of the rapidly expanding agricultural sector, the biggest foreign exchange earner for East Africa’s largest economy and a major source of jobs.

+Vinoj Kumar, general manager of the Solai farm, blamed the disaster on massive rainfall in a forest above the dam.

+“In the past two days the intensity of the rain was high and the water started coming down carrying boulders and roots which damaged the wall,” he told Reuters.
+“The dam wall cracked and the water escaped.”

 Nakuru governor Lee Kinyanjui said 450 homes had been hit by the floodwaters and safety engineers had been sent to inspect three other dams nearby.

-Wanjiku said at least one looked like it too was ready to burst.
+Wanjiku, the survivor, said at least one looked like it was also ready to burst.
 “There is another dam which is also overflowing which is looking risky,” she said.
 “We are scared.”

 One primary school had been closed as a precaution, education officials said.
-Arriving at the scene of the disaster, Interior Minister Fred Matiangi pledged central government assistance to those affected.
+Arriving at the scene, Interior Minister Fred Matiangi pledged central government assistance to those affected.

 Even before this week’s dam-burst, heavy rains had caused havoc in Kenya, killing 132 people and displacing 222,000, according to the government.
 Roads and bridges have been destroyed, causing millions of dollars of damage.